dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 #### CBOW Model

-Continuous bag of words (CBOW) model predicts the current word based on several surrounding words.
-The training objective is to learn word vector representations that are good at predicting missing word given the context words.
+<span class='red'>Continuous bag of words (CBOW) model predicts the current word based on several surrounding words.</span> The training objective is to learn word vector representations that are good at predicting missing word given the context words.

-Here we also consider the window size = 2.
+Here we consider the window size = 2, window size refers to the number of words to be looked on either side of focus or input word.
+The highlighted blue color word is input and it produces training samples depending on context words.

 <p align="center">
 <img src='/images/lstm_and_gru/cbow_1.png' />